Quick Summary

 6. Puppet

 Puppet is a cloud automation tool that is specifically designed to enforce a desired state across your systems.
-If a setting gets off the track from what’s expected, Puppet brings it back in line automatically to the desired state automatically.
+If a setting gets off track from what’s expected, Puppet automatically brings it back in line with the desired state.

 Benefits: